 What’s also amazing about the little red fruit is that they can also help improve memory and sleep.

 Chai tea and chai lattes are among the more popular herbal teas and beverages.
 In the Western world Chai tea refers to tea made from a variety of spices, but in the Middle East and countries such as China, “chai” just means tea.
 Chai tea generally has a base of black tea and contains spices such as cinnamon, cardamom, cloves, fennel, and pepper.
 Some blends might contain other herbs and spices like peppercorns and ginger.

 Drinking chai tea means getting the benefits of all these herbs and spices.
 I would think of chai tea as a super tea.
 Cinnamon is a very popular ingredient in chai tea which helps stop the build of tau in the brain, which is a protein associated with Alzheimer’s as well as protecting neurons and helping with neurological function in those with Parkinson’s.
 Black tea helps improve gastrointestinal health, blood pressure, and cardiovascular health.

 Saffron is an expensive herb due to the fact that each saffron flower only produces three or four strands.
 It takes a lot of saffron flowers to make a small amount of it.
 I would argue that saffron is worth the price.
 Saffron is a mood-boosting food and can alleviate some symptoms of mild to moderate depression.
 It can also help improve the eye-sight in people with age-related sight loss.

 Whenever I drink loose-leaf herbal tea at home I add a few strands of saffron.
 Saffron’s taste is so mild it’s not noticeable at all in tea, but the health benefits are!
 Why not get even more out of these 10 essential herbal teas with a pinch of saffron?

-Do you drink any of these 10 essential herbal teas?
+Do you drink any of these herbal teas with health benefits?
 If so, what’s your favourite?